 Remember these tips for spotting safely on the worksite:

-- When directing the driver, stand at the rear of the vehicle but off to the driver’s side slightly, so you have a clear view of the entire backing path and also so the driver has a clear view of you.
+- When directing the operator, stand at the rear of the equipment on the driver's side so that you have a clear view of the entire backing path and the operator has a clear view of you

-- When passing behind a vehicle, stop first to make sure the driver knows you’re there.
-Make eye contact with the driver directly or through the mirrors.
+- When passing behind a vehicle or equipment, stop first to make sure the operator knows you’re there.
+Make eye contact with the operator directly or through the mirrors

-- Always be sure that your clearly visible.
-Wear a fluorescent vest with reflective strips to be seen both during day and night.
+- Always ensure that you're clearly visible.
+Wear a fluorescent vest with reflective strips to be seen during the day and at night